Applied Therapeutics Inc (APLT) Shares Plummet Below 1-Year High - News Heater

 Conclusion

-In summary, Applied Therapeutics Inc (APLT) has had a mixed performance as of late.
-Analysts have bullish opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+To sum up, Applied Therapeutics Inc (APLT) has seen a mixed performance recently.
+Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.